WaleedAljomah/DS_EDA_example/README.md

 ## Diamonds Analysis

 A dataset contains the prices and other attributes of almost 54,000 diamonds.
-I used it for an explatory analysis with simple plots
+I used it for an exploratory analysis using tidyverse package with simple plotting using ggplot package.